riahiSeif/branchProtection/README.md

-How to Block Pushes to Protected Branches in Git Using a Pre-Push Hook This guide explains how to create a Git hook to block direct pushes to certain branches, such as protectedBranch.
-Follow the steps below:
+Git Hook: Block Pushes to Protected Branches
+This guide explains how to use a Git pre-push hook to prevent direct pushes to specific branches, like protectedBranch.
+This ensures better workflow management by enforcing pull requests for critical branches.

-Steps:
-Navigate to the hooks directory: